Actionable guide to SEO in 2017

-Penguin and Panda are still out there, as well as the new ranking signals (like mobile friendliness or https).
-So, to help you catch the wind and brush up your SEO skills, our SEO specialists' team has prepared a list of recommendations SEOs should focus on right now.
+So, to help you catch the wind and brush up your SEO skills, I've prepared a list of recommendations SEOs should focus on right now.

 The rule is simple — search engines won't rank your site unless they can find it.
 So, just like before, it is extremely important to make sure search engines are able to discover your site's content — and that they can do that quickly and easily.
 And here's how.